Simulation of a turnstile at a football stadium.

 RELEASE Ethernet ;Give up the Ethernet.

-PRIORITY 0 ;Back to Normal priority.
+PRIORITY 0 ;Back to

 Backoff ASSIGN Retries+,1 ;Increment the Backoff Ct.